Xeplosion/cs1440-proj0/doc/Plan.md

     *   Write your test cases in plain language such that a non-coder could run them and replicate your experience.

 I am going to look through the code and look for a bug causing the program to not run correctly.

+Added an else statement to print spaces when neccessary.

 ## Phase 4: Deployment